-Ethan Conlon, who is representing UK stonemasonry at WorldSkills in Kazan, Russia, 22-27 August.
+Ethan Conlon is ready to represent UK stonemasonry at this year's WorldSkills in Russia

 Ethan Conlon from Burford, Oxfordshire, is this year’s stonemasonry entrant for Team UK in WorldSkills, taking place in Kazan, Russia, 22-27 August, writes Marc Pate, WorldSkills UK Expert in Architectural Stonemasonry.

 WorldSkills, sometimes known as the Skill Olympics, is an international competition for technical and vocational subject trainees held every two years in different countries.
 This year it goes to Russia.
 The UK has produced a fair number of Gold Medal winners in stonemasonry since the competition was launched in 1950.

 The competition sits alongside WorldSkills’ mission to raise the profile and recognition of vocational skills to highlight the contribution such skills make to economic growth and personal success for those who choose this route.